virtualous/blog-v3/_pages/about.md

 {: .clear}
 My name is Sharath and I'm the author of this blog.
 I had no plans to turn this passion for web designing into a business.
 But when you love what you do, why not do it for living?!

-I have created this blog to help web-designers to get started in the right way.
-Most of my content is on Jekyll blogging platform which can be used as a website builder!
+I have created this blog to help **web designers** to get started in the right way.
+Most of my content is on **Jekyll** blogging platform which can be used as a **website builder**!

-The first thing you notice on visiting my website is that it is minimal.
+The first thing you notice on visiting my website is that it is **minimal**.
 I believe more decorations lead to distractions.
 So you don't see any bells and rings - only content.
-The second thing you notice is that it is fast.
+The second thing you notice is that it is **fast**.
 Because of constant optimization and again because of no 'bells and rings'.

-As a web designer, one has to give attention to appearance, performance, and accessibility.
-Which involves good looking template, website loading speed and ranking on search engines.
-I have discussed these aspects extensively in this blog.
+As a web designer, one has to give attention to **appearance**, **performance**, and **accessibility** which involves good looking template, website loading speed and ranking on search engines etc. I have discussed these aspects extensively in this blog.

 I write the things I have tried.
 That takes a while to research, test, and test again on other platforms.
 Writing a tech article which deals with coding isn't easy.
 It involves a lot of hard work.
 How do I get paid for this?
 I run Adsense on this blog.